Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Castles

-The castle is the place to take your family vacation photos and watch the parade and firework show.
+The castle is where you take your family vacation photos and watch the parade and fireworks show.
 However, Disneyland and Disney World feature completely different castles.

 Disneyland

-Disneyland features the Sleeping Beauty Castle standing at 77 feet tall.
+Disneyland features the Sleeping Beauty Castle, which stands 77 feet tall.
 You can gaze at this iconic Disney landmark or even venture inside to relive scenes from the beloved Disney classic.

 Through the castle, you can discover serpentine corridors filled with captivating dioramas that tell the epic story of Princess Aurora.

-This famous attraction has outstanding visual effects, sound and 3D projections that are based on the original Eyvind Earle artwork from the movie.
-Be sure to watch the dramatic conclusion, in which Maleficent changes into a fire-breathing dragon.
+This famous attraction has outstanding visual effects, sound and 3D projections based on the original Eyvind Earle artwork from the movie.
+Watch the dramatic conclusion, in which Maleficent changes into a fire-breathing dragon.

 Disney World